Police; appointment; powers and duties of city council.

-The council shall have power, and it shall be its duty to appoint a chief of police, and all other members of the police force to the extent that funds may be available to pay their salaries, and as may be necessary to protect citizens and property, and maintain peace and good order.
-The council may appoint and define the duties of not to exceed two police matrons.
+The city council of a city of the metropolitan class shall have the power and the duty to appoint a chief of police and all other members of the police force to the extent that funds may be available to pay their salaries and as may be necessary to protect citizens and property and maintain peace and good order.

 Until particular event happens upon which pension is to be paid to police officer, there is no vested right in pension payments.
 Lickert v.
 City of Omaha, 144 Neb.
 75, 12 N.W.2d 644 (1944).